thomadha/gr2336/README.md

     Data-access classes for REST-API:  movielist/ui/src/main/java/dataaccess

-The third folder within movielist is springboot:
+_The third folder within movielist is springboot:_

-3. springboot
+**3. springboot**

     The REST-API of this application was built using springboot.
 This folder therefore includes all the classes necessary to communicate the core logic of the application with the REST-API.
 Movielist can be run remotely or locally, which the classes within this folder makes sure of.
 More info regarding REST-API and springboot can be found within the README.md-file in this folder.

     Application, service, rest-controller and more: movielist/springboot/src/main/java/movielist/springboot

-Outside of the movielist-folder, information regarding documentation can be found.
-You can find both a folder named "docs", as well as an "assets"-folder:
+_Outside of the movielist-folder, information regarding documentation can be found.
+You can find both a folder named "docs", as well as an "assets"-folder:_

-1. docs
+**1. docs**

     Here you can find all the documentation and illustrations of how the project works.
 It's sorted into releases.